Photo by Inkong Boutchalern

 1. Active engagement with external sources to gather new ideas for applying emerging technologies.

-They also look to a wide variety of sources to seed their idea pipeline, actively engaging with industry analysts (63 percent), customers (46 percent), and vendor ecosystems (44 percent) the most.
+They also looked to a wide variety of sources to seed their idea pipeline, actively engaging with industry analysts (63 percent), customers (46 percent), and vendor ecosystems (44 percent) the most.

-1. Digital enterprise investments are made primarily for competitive advantage.
+1. Digital enterprise investments were made primarily for competitive advantage.

 1. Effective utilization of all data captured to drive business value.